Texas A&M routs Vanderbilt 69-50 with Nesmith out for Dores

 Nesmith had been one of only two players nationally to make seven or more 3s in a game four times this season as a 52.2% shooter outside the arc, and he had been Vanderbilt’s best scorer in a half century since Tom Hagan averaged 23.4 points a game in the 1968-69 season.

 Without Nesmith, Stackhouse started Lee who had been coming off the bench this season.
 Stackhouse also was forced to play three walk-ons.
-Freshman Braelee Albert just arrived on campus in December but was on the court in the first half with Jon Jossell, a manager the past three seasons who had played only two minutes before Saturday.
+Braelee Albert arrived on campus in December but was on the court in the first half with Jon Jossell, a manager the past three seasons.
 Junior walk-on Isaiah Rice got on the floor in the second half.

-The Aggies came in ranked 23rd nationally holding opponents to 38.1% shooting and 22nd in scoring defense.
-They focused on smothering Lee with the junior coming off a career-high 27 points in Vandy’s 83-79 loss at No. 5 Auburn on Wednesday night.
-He finished with four points.
+“It was the perfect storm for us tonight,” Stackhouse said.
+“Not what we wanted to see with a team that was trying to find some continuity with some lineups and different things we had’t had to use before.”

 BIG PICTURE